 115.401 (n): Inmates were notified a minimum of six weeks prior to the onsite audit on posted facility notices in English and Spanish that they could send confidential correspondence to the Auditor.
-Interviews with inmates stated they have seen posting.
-One inmate contacted the Auditor prior to the audit and was interviewed.
+Interviews with inmates stated they have seen the posting.
+No staff or inmates contacted the Auditor prior to the audit.